rustdesk/doc.rustdesk.com/content/self-host/hardcode-settings/_index.en.md

 ```

 #### RS_PUB_KEY
-This variable will be your public key, more information on the key is aviable [Here](/docs/en/self-host/install/#key)
+This variable will be your public key, more information on the key is available [here](/docs/en/self-host/install/#key).

 This should be a string such as
 ```